Eve-ning/reamberPy/sphinx/source/info/gettingStarted.rst

 - numpy - For common mathematical operations and the numpy.Series
 - pyyaml - To handle Quaver files easily
 - pandas - To facilitate some algorithms and allow conversion to pandas.DataFrame
-- matplotlib - To allow plotting on some algorithms (e.g. npsPlot)
+- matplotlib - To allow plotting on some algorithms (e.g. nps_plot)
 - pillow - To enable drawing on some algorithms (e.g. PlayField)

 ***************